Package 'rayimage'

 Description

-Takes an matrix (or and returns the nearest distance to each TRUE.
+Takes a logical matrix and returns the nearest distance to each TRUE value.

 Usage